-Courses listed in the Skills Catalogue will be considered for WYCC European Social Fund funding if participants are 18+, in training or employment, have the right to work in the UK.
+Courses listed in the Skills Catalogue will be considered for WYCC European Social Fund funding if participants are 18+, in employment, have the right to work in the UK.
 Businesses must operate within the Leeds City Region.
 Funding of up to 40% may be available.
 Conditions and eligibility will be discussed with your Skills Advisor following the enquiry.

 See the Photo Gallery from the day.

 Download resources from the day on our Resources page